 - I felt very confident using the system.

 - I needed to learn a lot of things before I could get going with this system.

-These factors can be used to evaluate the usability and drivers distraction of AR helmets.
-Helmets are the single most important accessory a rider can have for their safety.
-With AR helmets hitting the market, as researchers, we need to understand how distracting can these be.
+These factors can be used to evaluate the usability and driver distraction of AR helmets.
+Helmets are the single most important accessory a rider can have for safety.
+With AR helmets hitting the market, as researchers, we need to understand how distracting these can be, are they too much and is there a number of features that can augment the driver experience but also improve their safety.
 To learn more about measuring Drivers Distraction, contact us at firstname.lastname@example.org.